 Dr. Eva Svoboda

 Dr. Eva Svoboda is a co-founding psychologist at Toronto Brain Health.
-She has significant experience treating individuals with persistent symptoms following concussion (e.g., headaches, low stress tolerance, anxiety, irritability, low mood, noise/light sensitivity, etc.) and providing rehabilitation to those with acquired brain injury (e.g., stroke, brain tumor).
+She has significant experience assessing and treating individuals with persistent symptoms following concussion (e.g., headaches, low stress tolerance, anxiety, irritability, low mood, noise/light sensitivity, etc.) and providing rehabilitation to those with acquired brain injury (e.g., stroke, brain tumor).
 Her approach to treatment is informed by the latest research in neuroscience, rehabilitation and psychological therapy.
-She also provides therapy to people dealing with anxiety, stress, insomnia, chronic pain, anxiety, depression, OCD and PTSD.
+She also provides therapy to people dealing with anxiety, stress, insomnia, chronic pain, depression, OCD and PTSD.
 She publishes research on innovative approaches to treatment, and engages in public speaking, teaching, consulting and media interviews pertaining to concussion, acquired brain injury and rehabilitation.
-She is the co-founder of a technology start-up for memory care and the co-author of a memory intervention book.
+She is also the co-author of a memory intervention book.

-Dr. Svoboda is an invited speaker and educator on the topics of concussion and brain injury rehabilitation at conferences, and for teaching hospitals, universities and insurers.
+Dr. Svoboda is an invited speaker and educator on the topics of concussion and brain injury rehabilitation at conferences, teaching hospitals and universities.
 She has authored and co-authored numerous peer-reviewed research publications, she is the co-author of a book on memory intervention (The Memory Link Handbook: A memory intervention method for acquired brain injury), and has been interviewed by TIME magazine, Popular Mechanics, Globe and Mail, National Post, Toronto Star, Zoomer Radio, everythingzoomer and others.
 She tweets on innovation, psychology and brain health @EvaSvoboda.

-Outside of Toronto Brain Health, Dr. Svoboda is the co-founder and Chief Science Officer (CSO) of Bionic Memory, a technology start-up company translating cutting edge cognitive neuroscience research into a platform supporting memory assessment and intervention applications.
-Bionicmemory.com.
-She has held several other positions including director of a memory rehabilitation program for individuals with brain injury at Baycrest (2008-2017).
-In this role she provided neuropsychological and psychological assessment, cognitive rehabilitation, cognitive behavioral therapy, conducted clinical research, supervised doctoral students and psychologists in supervised practice and created innovative rehabilitation applications for patients.
-She has worked in private practice offering psychological assessments and cognitive behavior therapies for a broad range of psychological conditions.
-Between 2008 - 2015 she provided consultation, assessment and therapy at West Park Healthcare Centre in neuropsychology, clinical psychology and rehabilitation psychology.
+Outside of Toronto Brain Health, Dr. Svoboda has held several other positions including director of a memory rehabilitation program for individuals with brain injury at Baycrest (2008-2017).
+In this role she provided neuropsychological and psychological assessment, cognitive rehabilitation and psychological therapy, conducted clinical research, supervised doctoral students and psychologists in supervised practice and created innovative rehabilitation applications for patients.
+She has worked in private practice offering psychological assessments and therapy for a broad range of conditions.
+Between 2008 - 2015 she provided consultation, assessment and psychological therapy services to West Park Healthcare Centre in neuropsychology, clinical psychology and rehabilitation psychology.
 She has also completed training and provided clinical services at Sunnybrook Health Sciences Centre.
-She holds academic appointments at the University of Toronto, where she is a long-standing course instructor in Neuropsychological Rehabilitation, and at York University where she has an adjunct faculty position in Psychology Graduate Studies.
+She holds academic appointments at the University of Toronto, where she was a long-standing course instructor in Neuropsychological Rehabilitation, and at York University where she has an adjunct faculty position in Psychology Graduate Studies.

 Dr. Svoboda is a registered psychologist and member of the College of Psychologists of Ontario.
 Her practice areas are in clinical neuropsychology, clinical psychology, and rehabilitation psychology across all adult ages (18-90+).
-She is also a member of the Canadian Psychological Association, the Ontario Psychological Association and the Society for Neuroscience.
+She is a member of the Canadian Psychological Association, the Ontario Psychological Association and the Society for Neuroscience.
 She is a registered provider with WSIB under the Community Mental Health Program.
 Dr. Svoboda is also a certified assessor for Catastrophic Impairment – Mental Behavioural; C-CAT (MB) through the Canadian Society of Medical Evaluators / Canadian Academy of Psychologists in Disability Assessment (CSME-CAPDA).